In This Article

 Of course, they also need to feel comfortable expressing emotions clearly enough for you to empathize.
 No matter how well you know each other, you'll never be mind-readers, so making sure that you're relaying how you're feeling when you're not happy is key.
 For example, if you're upset because your date is late to dinner, don't spend the evening being passive-aggressive and hoping they'll catch on that you're angry.
 Instead, have a mature conversation about it, and make sure you're really hearing each other.
 "Listening carefully with undivided attention is essential to real understanding," says Brenner.

 Life's tough, and one perk of being part of a pair is that you don't have to do it alone.
 "Having a partner you can trust creates a buffer between you and the difficulties of the world," says Goldsmith.
-You need someone you can tell your deepest, darkest secrets to.
-You also should feel like you can be open and upfront with that person too, no matter how difficult the topic or situation may be.
-And the feeling should go both ways.
+For instance, if you are battling an eating disorder and feel ashamed, having someone you love and trust by your side can make your struggle at least a bit more bearable.
+Feeling supported by someone you trust can take a lot of emotional weight off your shoulders.